said their employees are held accountable for cyber security2

 7 PDPA – Enforcement of the Act — https://www.pdpc.gov.sg/Overview-of-PDPA/The-Legislation/Enforcement-of-the-Act

 Phishing and social engineering are problems that are not going away anytime soon.
-Companies should begin implementing regular, routine training programs to reinforce skills for detecting and avoid interaction with these scams.
+Companies should begin implementing regular, routine training programs for employees to reinforce their skills to detect and avoid interaction with these scams.
 Doing this training once will not cut it.
-Training should be done regularly to see trends of improvement or stagnation amongst employees.
+Cyber security awareness training should be done regularly to see trends of improvement or stagnation amongst employees.
 Without repeated training, there is no way to identify if the problem is getting better or worse.

 An effective test involves a realistic first-hand spear phishing campaign.
 We achieve this by offering various templates and customisations to craft emails that are related to your organisation’s functions and needs, creating a simulated and authentic phishing experience.